 Watch: Minimum alcohol pricing in Scotland

+Every unit of alcohol must cost at least 50p (€0.57) with stores keeping any extra revenue as a result of the higher prices.

+For the cheapest alcohol - for instance, strong cider - the move has more than doubled the cost.

 “What minimum pricing does and it does it exquisitely well, it disproportionately affects the cheapest brands way more than you raise the prices of anything else.
-Taxation doesn’t do that,” says Dr Eric Carlin, director of Scottish Health Action on Alcohol Problems (SHAAP).
+Taxation doesn’t do that,” Dr Eric Carlin, director of Scottish Health Action on Alcohol Problems (SHAAP), told NBC News' Leftfield film unit last month.

-This isn’t about fine whiskies.
-Essentially, Scotland’s trying to knock out the bottom of the alcohol market

 “Your cheap ciders, £3.99 for three litres, will really bump massively in price — £11 and £12," Dr Carlin continues.
 "We really hope that it will drive them out of the market altogether, products which are killing most people and are killing poor people more than they’re killing anyone else.”